 Typescript component code:

-In the component, if two way binding is defined in html code, then variable is declared with default value.
+In the component, if the two-way binding is defined in HTML code, then the variable is declared with a default value.

 import { Component, OnInit } from "@angular/core";